 If you’re new to the world of cryptocurrency and blockchain one of the first cryptocurrencies that probably comes to mind besides Bitcoin and Ethereum, is… no, not Doge or CumRocket but - XRP.

 XRP is one of the longest-standing top-ten crypto's by market capitalization yet has become one of the most controversial topics within the crypto space due to its "relationship" with Ripple and their current ongoing lawsuit with the SEC which we will dive into later.

 Here’s what XRP looked like back in 2013

-Here's what XRP looks like today (end June 2021)
+Here's what XRP looked like at the end of June 2021

 During the summer of 2020, while South Africa moved through the different COVID-19 restriction levels faster than a Home Affairs queue, crypto was gathering momentum following about 900 days of range-bound price since the 2017 crash.

 Diamond hand ‘hodlers’ and newbies to crypto enjoyed exponential returns, unrealized gains of course.
 Yet, in a quick and humbling fashion for one of crypto’s most infamous cryptocurrencies, XRP, this came crashing down like a beautiful tower of cards blown by autumn winds.
 Over 60% of the gains were wiped out as prices fell from 0.52c on December 22nd to as low as 0.18c on some exchanges.